google/escapevelocity/README.md

 Within the `#foreach`, the special variable `$foreach` is defined.

-`$foreach.hasNext` will be true if there are more values after this one or false if this is the last value. `$foreach.index` will be the index of the iteration.
+`$foreach.hasNext` will be true if there are more values after this one or false if this is the last value. `$foreach.index` will be the index of the iteration, starting at 0.
 For example:

 ```
 #foreach ($product in $allProducts)${foreach.index}: ${product}#if ($foreach.hasNext), #end#end